Faculty Co-Director - Stanford Center on Philanthropy and Civil Society

 What are the performance and distributional consequences when a good or a service is delivered by the state, the market, or a nonprofit organization?
 See related papers.

 Collective Invention and Inventor Networks (PDF) in B. Hall and N. Rosenberg, editors, Handbook of the Economics of Innovation, Elsevier (2010) W.W.
-Powell, Eric Giannella
+Powell, Eric Giannella, pp. 525 – 605.

 The Institutional Embeddedness of High-Tech Regions (PDF) in Clusters, Networks, and Innovation.
 Oxford University Press (2005) Kelley Porter, Kjersten Bunker, W.W.
-Powell
+Powell, pp. 261-96.

 Knowledge Networks as Channels and Conduits: The Effects of Spillovers in the Boston Biotechnology Community (PDF).
-Organization Science 15(1):5-21 (January 2004), Jason Owen-Smith, W.W.
-Powell
+Organization Science 15(1):5-21 (2004) Jason Owen-Smith, W.W.
+Powell.

 Interorganizational Collaboration and the Locus of Innovation: Networks of Learning in Biotechnology.
-Administrative Science Quarterly 41(1):116-45 (March 1996) W.W.
-Powell, Kenneth W. Koput, Laurel Smith-Doerr
+Administrative Science Quarterly 41(1):116-45 (1996) W.W.
+Powell, Kenneth W. Koput, Laurel Smith-Doerr.

-From Smoke and Mirrors to Walking the Talk: Decoupling in the Contemporary World.
-Patricia Bromley and W. W. Powell.
-Academy of Management Annals, vol. 6 (2012).
+From Smoke and Mirrors to Walking the Talk: Decoupling in the Contemporary World, Patricia Bromley and W. W. Powell.
+Academy of Management Annals, 6 (2012); 483-530.

 Roads to Institutionalization: The Remaking of Boundaries Between Public and Private Science (PDF), Research in Organizational Behavior, 21:305-53 (2006) Jeannette Colyvas, W.W.
 Powell.